D-Sketon/hexo-theme-reimu/README.en.md

 ##### Cursor Icon (v1.3.0+)

-v1.3.0 adds the `reimu_cursor.cursor` configuration for customizing the mouse cursor icon.
-You can fill in a path relative to `css/style.css` to customize the mouse cursor icon.
+v1.3.0 added `reimu_cursor.cursor` configuration for customizing cursor icons.
+You can fill in a path relative to `css/style.css` to customize cursor icons.

 ```yaml
 reimu_cursor: